ABORGT/randomdef/README.md

 ### Prerequisites

-RandomDef is built using NLTK 3.4.5 or higher.
+RandomDef is built using Python 3.6.9 or higher and NLTK 3.4.5 or higher.
+From within your virtualenv, run:

 ```
-pip install --user -U nltk
+pip install requirements.txt
 ```

 ## Running the tests